cd2bit/deafchi/docs-research/user-personas.md

 ## Audience - Dialogue - Browsing

+A person who would browse DeafChi's _Dialogue_, and how it may solve their problem(s)

 - Persona #1
 - Persona #2
 - Persona #3

 ## Audience - Dialogue - Contributing

+A person who would contribute to DeafChi's _Dialogue_, and how it may solve their problem(s)

 - Persona #1
 - Persona #2